MuhFadillah/sql-data-warehouse-project/README.md

 │   ├── data_models.drawio                         # Draw.io file for data models (star schema)
 │
-├── scripts/                                       # SQL scripts for ETL and transformations │   ├── initializing database and schema/          # SQL scripts for create database and schema │   ├── bronze/                                    # Scripts for extracting and loading raw data │   ├── silver/                                    # Scripts for cleaning and transforming data │   ├── gold/                                      # Scripts for creating analytical models
+├── scripts/                                       # SQL scripts for ETL and transformations │   ├── initializing database and schema           # SQL scripts for create database and schema │   ├── bronze/                                    # Scripts for extracting and loading raw data │   ├── silver/                                    # Scripts for cleaning and transforming data │   ├── gold/                                      # Scripts for creating analytical models